-As vice president, they are responsibilities and expectations placed upon you.
-Your role ranges from supporter of the president and officer team to informer of FBLA projects and goals.
+As vice president, there are responsibilities and expectations placed upon you.
+Your role ranges from a supporter of the president and officer team to an informer of FBLA projects and goals.
 You are a motivation builder for the officer team and the chapter.